2012 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Survival Distribution

-The 2012 dime mintage data reveals significant production differences across four distinct varieties.
+The 2012 dime mintage data reveals striking production differences across four distinct varieties.

-Philadelphia and Denver mints produced massive quantities for circulation, with 808 million and 868 million coins respectively.
-These comparable figures reflect the balanced distribution needed to serve commerce nationwide.
+Philadelphia and Denver Mints produced massive quantities for circulation — 808 million and 868 million coins respectively.
+These enormous figures reflect the practical demands of everyday commerce across the United States.

-In sharp contrast, the San Francisco mint produced two specialized proof editions for collectors.
-The standard clad DCAM proof had a mintage of 794,002 pieces.
-The premium Silver DCAM proof was even more limited at just 495,315 coins.
+In sharp contrast, the San Francisco Mint produced two specialized proof editions for collectors.
+The standard clad DCAM proof had a mintage of 794,002 pieces, while the premium Silver DCAM proof was even more limited at just 495,315 coins.
 These proof mintages represent roughly 0.09% and 0.06% of circulation strike production respectively.

 Also Read: Top 70+ Most Valuable Mercury Dimes Worth Money (Chart By Year)